Mercedes-Benz SLR McLaren: McLaren Edition (2011–2013)

 In December 2011, more than a year after the SLR was officially discontinued, McLaren Special Operations (MSO) announced a bespoke program for the SLR.
 The McLaren Edition is based on all variants of the SLR with the exclusion of Stirling Moss and includes revised bodywork (front and rear bumper, grille, top shell, side grills, rear diffuser, wheels) and interior parts, along with upgraded steering and suspension components and a new titanium sports exhaust.
-The cars were modified exactly to the owner's specifications and due to this no car was similar to the other.
+The cars were uniquely modified to each owner's specifications and (due to this) no two cars are the same.
 The personalisation cost £150,000 and was offered for only 25 cars.

+SLR by MSO (2021)

+The SLR by MSO was announced in 2021 by McLaren Special Operations.
+The project was said to be inspired by collectors, who often owned 3 or more SLR's, asking to send their cars back to MSO to receive upgrades or spec changes.
+In response to this, MSO launched the SLR by MSO program, allowing owners to upgrade their cars to the latest MSO technology, and to choose their own specs.
+The SLR by MSO upgrade cost £131,500 and features a unique front splitter that looks visually similar to the one found on the 722 edition.
+There is also a revised rear diffuser and floor pan that allows for a 2.5% reduction in drag.
+The SLR by MSO also features a unique, lighter 5 spoke wheel, improvements to the braking system, an exhaust system that is 30kg lighter, and improved suspension that has been lowered by 10mm.
+The upgrade also included the car being repainted and interior re-trimmed.

+HDK (2022)

+The Mercedes-Benz SLR McLaren HDK (High Downforce Kit) was announced in December 2021 by McLaren Special Operations as a bespoke car, built as a road-going version of the SLR 722 GT.
+Changes from the SLR 722 GT include an upgraded steering system, trimmed interior from a regular SLR, side grills, rear diffuser, louvers, single-exit exhausts and a modified variant of the M155 V8 producing 690 PS (507 kW; 680 hp).

+Reports suggest that 12 of these cars will be built with each one having unique touches catering to the owner's specifications, costing $350,000.

 Sales

 Total sales were 615 units in 2005, 261 units in 2006, and 275 units in 2007, falling well below Mercedes-McLaren's goal of selling 500 units annually.

 When the SLR was first announced, Mercedes said total production would be limited to 3,500 units.
 1,400 units had been sold by the end of 2007.
 The factory confirmed that production would halt at the end of 2010.

 A total of 2,157 cars were produced.